ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### Multiple JOIN

-Performing queries, ClickHouse rewrites multiple joins into the sequence of two-table joins.
-If there are four tables for join ClickHouse joins the first and the second, then joins the result with the third table, and at the last step, it joins the fourth one.
+Performing queries, ClickHouse rewrites multi-table joins into the sequence of two-table joins.
+For example, if there are four tables for join ClickHouse joins the first and the second, then joins the result with the third table, and at the last step, it joins the fourth one.

 If a query contains the `WHERE` clause, ClickHouse tries to pushdown filters from this clause through the intermediate join.
 If it cannot apply the filter to each intermediate join, ClickHouse applies the filters after all joins are completed.